mzenzie/320MusicLessonPlanner/README.md

 - [Add/Delete/View student accounts](https://github.com/mzenzie/320MusicLessonPlanner/wiki/Managing-student-accounts)
 - [Teacher Login Authentication](https://github.com/mzenzie/320MusicLessonPlanner/wiki/Create-a-new-teacher-account)

-**Features in progress**

 - Lesson Notes - Add/delete/view notes for each lesson and general notes for each student.
 - Edit existing student accounts - Allow student information to be updated at any point after the account has already been created.
-- Edit/View teacher account information - Allow teachers to view, modify, or update their account information after creating already having created an account.
-- Lesson Scheduling - Integrate Google API to allow teachers to schedule lessons and make updates to existing lessons.
+- Lesson Scheduling - Allow teachers to cancel or reschedule lessons.

+**Features in progress**

+- UI polishing and bug squashing.

 ### Installation and Build